 - Persistent urge to urinate

-- Pain or discomfort while the bladder fills and relief after urinating
+- In addition, pain or discomfort while the bladder fills and relief after urinating

 - Frequent urination, usually in small amounts throughout the day and night or urinary frequency.

-- Pain in the bladder, tenderness around the bladder and feelings of pressure on the affected area.
+- Lastly, pain in the bladder, tenderness around the bladder and feelings of pressure on the affected area.

 - Autoimmune disorders